hoanguyen77/project1/README.md

 		   <li>List of seniors</li>
 	   </ul>
 </ol>
- <h3><li>In brieft, this is just a rude framework, it can be deployed to be an application for managing data, information of an organization.
-It still not complete front-end at all, we can develop to have more role for accessing and controlling all data of this application</h3>
+ <h3><li>In brieft, this is just a rude framework, it can be deployed to be an application for managing data, information of an organization.</h3>